-(u) Trade and other payables
+(u) Trade and other payables 10

 AASB7(21) AASB9(5.1.1) These amounts represent liabilities for goods and services provided to the group prior to the end of the financial year which are unpaid.
-The amounts are unsecured and are usually paid within 30 days of recognition.
 Trade and other payables are presented as current liabilities unless payment is not due within 12 months after the reporting period.
 They are recognised initially at their fair value and subsequently measured at amortised cost using the effective interest method.

-(v) Borrowings
+(v) Borrowings 10

-AASB7(21) AASB9(5.1.1),(4.2.1)

-Borrowings are initially recognised at fair value, net of transaction costs incurred.
+AASB7(21) AASB9(5.1.1),(4.2.1) Borrowings are initially recognised at fair value, net of transaction costs incurred.
 Borrowings are subsequently measured at amortised cost.
 Any difference between the proceeds (net of transaction costs) and the redemption amount is recognised in profit or loss over the period of the borrowings using the effective interest method.
 Fees paid on the establishment of loan facilities are recognised as transaction costs of the loan to the extent that it is probable that some or all of the facility will be drawn down.
 In this case, the fee is deferred until the draw-down occurs.
 To the extent there is no evidence that it is probable that some or all of the facility will be drawn down, the fee is capitalised as a prepayment for liquidity services and amortised over the period of the facility to which it relates.